leonibr/Nancy.Bundle/README.md

-# This project is no longer been maintained.
+# This project is no longer maintained.
 ___
 # Nancy.Bundle